Skip to content

 Conclusion

-With pCloud being the fastest cloud storage service on the list, it’s no doubt our recommended choice.
+With pCloud being the fastest cloud storage service, it’s no doubt our recommended choice.
 This service is even a great free cloud storage choice, also sporting impressive performance that free users can enjoy.
 Internxt is our second choice and is almost on par.
 NordLocker is, as expected, slightly slower than both.

-We left Dropbox for the fifth spot due to its expensive pricing and flimsy security.
-With everything said, it’s time to choose a fast cloud storage provider from our list and upload/download your files in the blink of an eye.
+We left Dropbox for the last spot due to expensive pricing and flimsy security.
+It’s time to choose a fast cloud storage provider from our list and upload or download your files in the blink of an eye.

 Visit pCloud